 |supported by a grant from the John Templeton Foundation

-FQEB was established 2009 in commemoration of the Darwin “Double Anniversary” Year (marking the 200th anniversary of Charles Darwin’s birth and the 150th anniversary of On the Origin of Species).
+FQEB was a five-year program established 2009 in commemoration of the Darwin “Double Anniversary” Year (marking the 200th anniversary of Charles Darwin’s birth and the 150th anniversary of On the Origin of Species).

 Martin Nowak lecture at the Catholic University of America

 The Best Schools lists Martin Nowak as one of The 50 Smartest People of Faith.